IDW '25

 IDW Best Paper Award, Best Student Award and IDW Outstanding Poster Paper Award

-IDW will present “IDW Best Paper Award”, “IDW Best Student Award” and “IDW Outstanding Poster Paper Award”.
-The award committee of IDW will select the most outstanding papers from those presented at IDW ’23.
-The award winners will be posted on the IDW website.
-The award winners will receive a plaque after the conference.
+IDW will present the “IDW Best Paper Award”, “IDW Best Student Award” and “IDW Outstanding Poster Paper Award”.
+The award committee of IDW will select the most outstanding papers from those presented at IDW ’25.
+The award winners will be posted on the IDW website and will receive a plaque after the conference.

 I-DEMO (Innovative Demonstration Session)

-Thirty-one presentations will be demonstrated, providing the opportunity for an interdisciplinary technical discussion.
-Demonstration Awards will be awarded to the demonstration with the most significant impact on the audience.
+Forty-seven presentations will be demonstrated, providing the opportunity for an interdisciplinary technical discussion.
+Demonstration Awards will be awarded to the demonstration with the most significant impact on the audiences.

 Eminent speakers will give in-person talks, and attendees will have the opportunity to communicate directly with them.
 Drinks and food will also be served.
 This event is only open to designated tickets holders.